ARM-software/armnn/samples/ObjectDetection/Readme.md

 See [`SSDResultDecoder`](./include/SSDResultDecoder.hpp) for more details.

-For YOLO V3 Tiny models, we decode the output and perform non-maximum suppression to filter out any weak detections below a confidence threshold and any redudant bounding boxes above an intersection-over-union threshold.
+For YOLO V3 Tiny models, we decode the output and perform non-maximum suppression to filter out any weak detections below a confidence threshold and any redundant bounding boxes above an intersection-over-union threshold.
 See [`YoloResultDecoder`](./include/YoloResultDecoder.hpp) for more details.

 It is encouraged to experiment with threshold values for confidence and intersection-over-union (IoU)